AztecProtocol/aztec-connect-bridges/src/specs/curve/readme.md

 ### Withdrawal

-If the bridge receives `wstEth` as the input token, it will unwrap them to `stEth` before going to curve, where it will swap it (NOTICE: it accepts any slippage).
+If the bridge receives `wstEth` as the input token, it will unwrap them to `stEth` before going to curve, where it will swap it (NOTICE: a minimum eth/wsteth is passed in the auxdata).
 It will then transfer the eth received to the `ROLLUP_PROCESSOR` for the given `interactionNonce`.

 The gas cost E2E for a withdraw is ~250K, this is including the transfers to/from the Rollup Processor.